Amirhossein-hosseini/bookMark/README.md

 <h1 align="center">nestjs-bookmark 👋</h1>

-> The Asynchronous API has been implemented using Nest.js, Postgresql, MongoDB, RabbitMQ, and Docker Compose.
+> The bookmark API has been implemented using Nest.js, mongose and Docker Compose.

 ## Usage